rustic-ml/FormicaX/docs/ARCHITECTURE.md

 ### Memory Management
 - **Memory Mapping**: Use `memmap2` for zero-copy file access to large datasets
-- **Memory Pooling**: Implement object pools for OHLCV structs to avoid allocation overhead
+- **Memory Pooling**: Implement object pools for clustering data structures to avoid allocation overhead
 - **Cache Optimization**: Structure of Arrays (SoA) layout for better cache locality and SIMD operations
 - **Lazy Loading**: Load data on-demand with intelligent prefetching
 - **Arena Allocation**: Use bump allocators for temporary calculations

 ### Calculation Speed
-- **SIMD Vectorization**: Use `ndarray` with AVX2/AVX-512 for 8x-16x speedup on price/volume calculations
+- **SIMD Vectorization**: Use `ndarray` with AVX2/AVX-512 for 8x-16x speedup on distance calculations
 - **Lock-Free Parallelism**: Use `crossbeam` channels and `dashmap` for concurrent data structures
-- **Incremental Updates**: Update VWAP incrementally with rolling window optimizations
+- **Incremental Updates**: Update clusters incrementally with rolling window optimizations
 - **Branch Prediction**: Use `likely!`/`unlikely!` hints and profile-guided optimization
 - **CPU Cache Optimization**: Align data structures to cache lines and use prefetching

 ### Accuracy
-- **Fixed-Point Arithmetic**: Use `rust_decimal` for precise financial calculations without floating-point errors
+- **Numerical Precision**: Use double-precision floating point for clustering calculations
 - **Error Handling**: Comprehensive validation with `thiserror` and context-aware error messages
 - **Data Integrity**: Ensure logical consistency of OHLCV data with runtime checks
 - **Precision Control**: Configurable precision with compile-time guarantees
-- **Numerical Stability**: Use Kahan summation for VWAP calculations to prevent accumulation errors
+- **Numerical Stability**: Use Kahan summation for distance calculations to prevent accumulation errors

 ### Clustering Accuracy
 - **Numerical Precision**: Use double-precision floating point for clustering calculations